 It’s Not All Bad

 Even with the annoyances described above, Chichen Itza is definitely worth visiting.
 How can I say to visit after describing the letdown above?
 Because it’s an important Mayan site.
 Someone definitely didn’t think out how they wanted to present this place.
-Maybe government has learned from the mistakes (archaeological atrocities?) at Chichen Itza because the chaos is absent from other Mayan sites we visited.
-Chichen Itza is one of the most famous and one of the oldest archaeological parks in Mexico (aside from Teotihuacan near Mexico city), and it’s worth enduring the hoards of tourists and noise to see it, at least once.
+Maybe the government has learned from the mistakes (archaeological atrocities?) at Chichen Itza because the chaos is absent from other Mayan sites we visited.
+Chichen Itza is one of the most famous, and one of the oldest archaeological parks in Mexico (aside from Teotihuacan near Mexico city), and it’s worth enduring the hoards of tourists and noise to see it, at least once.

 Try and Spot the Wildlife

 If you can find a quiet little corner of the park, you will be able to see amazing flora and fauna.
 Iguanas and colorful birds are everywhere.
 It’s possible to hear them sing if you go far enough away from the “hot” tourist spots.
 Please just look and leave them alone, it breaks my heart every time I see tourists poking, chasing, and feeding the iguanas as if they are put on earth only for human entertainment.

 One of the highlights of visiting Chichen Itza is being familiar with the history.
 Knowing the history, and being able to compare this site with the other ones that we’ve visited makes it an entirely different experience.
 I recommend spending a few hours researching the site and Mayan history before you visit.